GlancingMind/vim-baker/README.md

 # Baker - Better :make!

 Baker is a plugin for the fantastic [vim editor](https://github.com/vim/vim/).
-The Plugin provides a simple build system based on makefiles.
-It introduces a new command `:Baker` which set the `makeprg` option and calls `:make`.
+The Plugin intends to be a simple build system based on makefiles.
+It intoduces a new command `:Baker` which set the `makeprg` option and calls `:make`.

 ## Motivation

 Imagine you have a makefile with multiple targets e.g. release, test and debug.
-I wanted the this targets to be listed as completions for the `:make` command.
+I wanted this targets to be listed as completions for the `:make` command.
 So I could see all available targets, select my prefered ones by hitting tab a few times and finally invoke `:make` on them.
 This relieves me from remembering and typing these targets all over again, when I have to use `:make`.